-- Light Requirements – Full sun partial shade, although the plants will bloom more profusely in full sun.
+- Light Requirements – Full sun to partial shade, although the plants will bloom more profusely in full sun.
 The flowers are best planted in a shade garden in zones with hot, dry summers.
 Too much direct sunlight in arid climates can dry the plant out.

 - Soil Requirements: Plant coral bells in moist soil with good drainage and plenty of organic matter.
 If planting in clay soil, mix in some humus-rich soil to help lighten and aerate the soil.
-Coral bells have shallow roots that require consistent moisture, if they dry out the plant can die.
+Coral bells have shallow roots that require consistently moist soil; if they dry out the plant can die.

-- Flower Colors available: Plants have reds, pinks, and white flowers.
+- Flower Colors available: Plants have red, pink, and white flowers.
 The foliage is very colorful too!
 In addition to the showy flowers, coral bells have striking foliage, with ruffled leaves of dark purple.

 - Water Requirements – Coral bells prefer at least 1 inch of water a week.
-It’s a good idea to add extra water during hot, dry days.
+Adding extra water on hot, dry days is a good idea.

-- Feeding – A spring application of compost or a slow-acting general-purpose fertilizer will be all that is required for an entire growing season.
+- Feeding – A spring application of compost or a slow-acting general-purpose fertilizer will be required for an entire growing season.

-- Winter Care– After the first winter, frost adds a layer of mulch to help prevent the shallow-rooted plants from heaving out of the ground during the cold winter months.
+- Winter Care – After the first winter frost, add a layer of mulch to help prevent the shallow-rooted plants from heaving out of the ground during the cold winter temperatures.

-You can grow coral bells from seeds, but many of the new varieties can only be propagated through cuttings or division.
+You can grow coral bells from seeds, but many new varieties can only be propagated through cuttings or division.